 [Or use for existing roofs.]

 5) Owner has an existing roof warranty on roof of ______ and is included at the end of this section.
-The Contractor shall verify roofing manufacturer and warranty provider.
-The Contractor shall use a licensed applicator of existing roofing system to make and repair roof penetrations in order for the Owner's existing warranty to remain in full force and effect.
+The Constructor shall verify roofing manufacturer and warranty provider.
+The Constructor shall use a licensed applicator of existing roofing system to make and repair roof penetrations in order for the Owner's existing warranty to remain in full force and effect.

 Roof System Manufacturer: